 Coaching

-Because most academics have little specific training in writing and publishing, we also mentor clients in the skills and knowledge they need to become more prolific, polished, and published writers, now and in the future.
+Because most academics have received little specific training in writing and publishing, we also mentor clients in the skills and knowledge needed to become more prolific, polished, and published writers.
 Our manuscript editing thus includes helpful commentary on the principles behind suggested changes, the rhetorical functions and conventions of scholarly writing, and the expectations of readers and publishers.

 Based on our insider understanding of academic life and publishing, we also coach clients on other issues related to their scholarly work and careers, such as the following:

-Such coaching typically takes place in the context of ongoing work or in response to specific queries from clients, increasing its effectiveness and decreasing its cost.
+Such coaching most typically takes place in the context of work on specific projects or in response to specific queries from clients, increasing its effectiveness and decreasing its cost.
+Regular coaching sessions can also be arranged for clients seeking ongoing support for developing a research agenda, staying on track, or overcoming specific writing problems.